 What do you do when you want to do everything?
 That’s the question that Teresa Maldonado, winner of a scholarship in Find Your Calling’s 10-week scholarship series, is currently squaring off.

 “I’m fervently interested in too many things that have little or nothing to do with each other,” says the 19-year-old from Salem, Oregon.
-“Business, hospitality, science, tourism, technology, engineering…” And those are just her top favorites, by no means all the career categories that appeal to her.
+“Business, hospitality, science, tourism, technology, engineering…” And those are just her top favorites.

 Like so many other students, Teresa is in danger of being quartered by her own interests.
 The Teresas of the world want to explore it all.
 Boredom their greatest fear, they yearn to soak up every subject around them—if only for a little while— before moving onto the next.